Moon Ho-joon

-Moon Ho Joon is a South Korean professional Crazyracing Kartrider player and video game streamer.
+Moon Ho-joon is a South Korean professional Crazyracing Kartrider player and video game streamer.
 He plays for Hanwha Life Esports.
 Moon announced his retirement from individual competitions after winning the 2020 SKT JUMP Kartrider League season 1.

 In June 2020, Moon won a total of 19 awards in the regular league.
-This include awards for thirteen championships, three runners-up, and three third places.
-Moon Ho Joon won 5th, 9th, 10th, 11th, 13th, 14th, and the 15th Kartrider League, Dual Race season 1 team competition, three individual competitions, team wins, one individual competition in 2019 season 1, 2020 season 1 team competition, and individual competition.
+This includes awards for thirteen championships, three runners-up, and three third places.
+Moon Ho-joon won 5th, 9th, 10th, 11th, 13th, 14th, and the 15th Kartrider League, Dual Race season 1 team competition, three individual competitions, team wins, one individual competition in 2019 season 1, 2020 season 1 team competition, and individual competition.

-On February 25, 2013, Moon joined Star Treasures, Kart Rider announced his temporary retirement until the league turned into an individual match.
+On February 25, 2013, Moon joined Star Treasures.
+Kart Rider announced his temporary retirement until the league turned into an individual match.
 He also participated in the StarCraft II League.
 In 2015, he collaborated with Jeon Dae-Woong, Kang Seok-in, and Jang Jin-Hyung to return to the KartRider League.
 In 2020, he teamed with Park Do-Hyun, Choi Young-hoon, Bae Sung-bin, and Lee Eun-taek in the first season of the SKT JUMP KartRider League.